 Both Russ and Kristi have been around animals their whole lives and both hold degrees in Animal Science.
 After dairy farming for over 20 years and with Kristi being a dairy farmer’s wife, they both know the personal and financial investment and commitment that goes into the passion of raising ones own food and the passion to feed others a quality product.

 Russ and Kristi have created a professional service-based slaughterhouse.
 Their mission is to do the best job they can to give back a quality product for the producer to sell, or to individuals raising animal for their own consumption.
 Russ and Kristi not only started the business but they are the plant managers as well.
 They handle all the customer service, receiving of animals, shipment of product, food safety plans, and working with USDA inspection personnel.
 They have hired experienced, professional people to work in all areas of the plant from meat cutters, individuals responsible for wrapping, labeling, and packaging product, to the employees with animal experience who work on the slaughter floor.

-As Russ and Kristi move into the second year of their operation they do so with both gratefulness and confidence.
+As Russ and Kristi move into the sixth year of their operation they do so with both gratefulness and confidence.
 Gratefulness to farmers and their animals, to their committed local staff, to other local business, to their neighbors, and to their children.
 The Atherton’s move ahead with confidence for the future of The Local Butcher.
 What started out as words on a sign: Respecting your animals, investment, passion, and product, has become The Local Butcher’s core values.

 © 2013 Copyright The Local Butcher.
 All Rights Reserved.